glegoux/browsing-history-shell/README.md

 git clone https://github.com/glegoux/browsing-history-shell.git
 ```

-/!\ there are hidden files, see that with a `ls -l`.
+/!\ There are hidden files, see that with a `ls -l`.

 2) Move `.bashrc_browsing_history` into your home folder.